-Although Costa Rica does have a law mandating Equality of Opportunities for People with Disabilities, and some facilities have been adapted, in general, there are relatively few buildings or public buses for travelers with disabilities in the country.
+Although Costa Rica does have a law mandating Equality of Opportunities for People with Disabilities, and some facilities have been adapted, in general, there are relatively few buildings, bathrooms, public buses, or taxis specifically designed for travelers with disabilities in the country.
 In San José, sidewalks are particularly crowded and uneven, and they are nonexistent in most of the rest of the country.
 Few hotels offer wheelchair-accessible accommodations, though this is gradually changing.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.